Tusharzen/BookingApp/README.md

 # BookingApp
-A movie ticket booking backend application

-A wholly backend application built on the idea of Bookmyshow.
+A movie ticket booking backend application built on the idea of Bookmyshow.